rebekkaa/starter-academic/content/authors/admin/_index.md

 ---

-I am an assistant professor in Software Engineering at [Chalmers University of Technology](https://www.chalmers.se/) in Gothenburg, Sweden.
-I am also an adjunct faculty at the Institute for Software Research at [Carnegie Mellon University](https://cmu.edu/).
+I am a WASP assistant professor in Software Engineering at [Chalmers University of Technology](https://www.chalmers.se/) in Gothenburg, Sweden.
+I am also an adjunct faculty member at the Institute for Software Research at [Carnegie Mellon University](https://cmu.edu/).

-Throughout my PhD, postdoc, and assistant professorship, my research has been partially funded by the [Wallenberg AI, Autonomous Systems and Software Program (WASP)](https://wasp-sweden.org/).

 You can reach me at wohlrab@chalmers.se